SteMat9787/SteMat9787.github.io/docs/_posts/2025-09-12-welcome-to-my-blog.md

 ---
-title: "Haappy to present my research at Brains United"
+title: "Happy to present my research at Brains United"
 ---
 9-10 Sept 2025 - A joint meeting of the KU Leuveen Brain Institute and the UCLouvain Institute of Neuroscience